 Miss Rice has been on the steering committee for the Singer Training Council under the auspices of Opera America.
-She is member of the board of advisors of Astral Artistic Services as well as the Princeton Festival.
+She has been member of the board of advisors of Astral Artistic Services as well as the Princeton Festival.
 She has served as a judge on the panels of the National NATSAA Competition and Astral Artistic Services Annual Auditions.
-Notable achievements of her private students this year include acceptance into several prestigious summer programs including Merola, Santa Fe, Glimmerglass, Central City, Music Academy of the West, Opera North, Opera Saratoga, IVAI (Virginia) and year-long programs with Minnesota Opera, Virginia Opera and Sarasota Opera.
-In 2013-14 her students were winners in the Metropolitan National Council, George London and Jeuness Ambassadeurs Lyriques Competitions.

-In the summer of 2014, she was the featured Master Class presenter at the National Association of Teachers of Singing National Convention in Boston.
-She is the Co-director of one of Westminster’s newest programs the CoOPERAtive Program, and three-week intensive opera-training program.
+She is the Co-Director of one of Westminster’s most innovative programs the CoOPERAtive Program, and three-week intensive opera training program.
 In August 2002 and 2005 she conducted master classes and taught private lessons for the Reykjavik Singing School in Reykjavik, Iceland.